Welcome to Joshua Tree

 P2) Climb off the belay past a bolt then up face past several horizontals and some exciting moves to the top and another bolted anchor.

-Descend the route in two (2) raps with a single 60 meter rope (or 2 50 meter ropes).
-Don't try this with anything less than a single 60 meter as the distance from the first anchor to the ground is about 100'.
+Descend the route in two (2) raps with a single 60 meter rope or longer; don't try this with anything less than a single 60 meter as the distance from the first anchor to the ground is about 100'.

 5 bolts (3/8"), light rack to 2.5", All belays are bolted.